What is microfinance?

 How does microfinance work?

-As a microfinance charity, we provide services to more than 20,000 Kenyans, Tanzanians and Ugandans.
-Our aim is to give our clients the means to who save together (in groups we call Trust Groups) and take small business loans to invest in their micro-enterprises.
-All Trust Groups are unique and progress at different speeds but most follow a basic model:
+As a microfinance charity, we provide services to more than 20,000 people living in Kenya, Tanzania, DR Congo and Uganda.
+Our aim is to give our members the means to save together (in groups we call Trust Groups) and take small business loans to invest in their micro-enterprises.
+All Trust Groups are unique but most follow a basic model.
+Visit our blog to find out more.

 Microcredit and microfinance are separate but related concepts.
 The history of microcredit in Africa dates back to soon after Muhammad Yunus first began work in Bangladesh.
 The original microcredit organisations aimed to provide small amounts of credit (as little as £2 or £3) to those in need.
 Unsurprisingly, this is known as microcredit or microcredit loans.